toin0u/Sublime-atoum/README.md

 Intall the [PHAR file](http://downloads.atoum.org/nightly/mageekguy.atoum.phar) in for instance `/usr/local/bin`.

 The preferred method is to use the [Sublime Package Manager](http://wbond.net/sublime_packages/package_control).

 Alternatively, the files can be obtained on github at `https://github.com/toin0u/Sublime-atoum`.

 ## Config

+Change `atoum.sublime-settings` with your parameters.

 ```
 {